marcohamersma/nebula.css/docs/api.md

 ```

 Running `npm start` will automatically build your css through Nebula, and watch for changes to your css folder.

+## Configuration File
+By default, the CLI will look for an optional JSON file called `.nebularc` in the current working directory.
+This file can contain the usual configuration for nebula.css: colors, spacing, and font sizes.
+It will be merged with the settings below and the [default settings](https://github.com/marcohamersma/nebula.css/blob/master/lib/base-config.js#L4-L100).

+You can use the `-c` or `--config` option to change the path to the configuration file.

+`$ nebula.css <entry point> -c config/nebula.json`

 ## CLI options
 The most important features of the JavaScript API are present in the CLI.
 For a quick reminder, type `nebula.css -h`.